JosephHauser912/JosephHauser912/README.md

-# Teacher to Data Scientist Transition
+# Computer Science Teacher Transitioning to Data Scientist

 Welcome to my GitHub repository!
 I'm a teacher who is passionate about transitioning into the field of data science.
 This repository serves as a platform to showcase my journey, projects, and progress in this exciting transition.